sim-plicity/Team-Manager/Legacy-SWxx-App-User-Guide/Getting-Started.md

 ---

-**Ready to fine-tune your wheelbase?** Continue to [Basic Configuration](Basic-Configuration.md) to learn about each setting in detail and optimize your force feedback experience.
+**Ready to fine-tune your wheelbase?** Continue to [Configuration](Configuration.md) to learn about each setting in detail and optimize your force feedback experience.